 for criticism or comments, send email to: firstname.lastname@example.org

 Ethos is something I will not bother you with.
-I have a degree in journalism, have worked in tech and have written some novels and podcasts.
+I have a degree in journalism, have worked in tech and have written some novels.
 Like many journalists, I know a little about a lot, but I’m a master of nothing.

 ~Classical Influences on the American Founding Fathers

 ~Clarifying the Structure and Nature of Left-Wing Authoritarianism

 ~Emotive, or Russell Conjugation

 ~Hegelian Dialectical Method

 ~Post-Structuralist Critique and How it Treats Power in Global Politics

 ~Understanding Left-Wing Authoritarianism